tomgrek/hackathon-skeleton/README.md

 This README file also contains *complete* instructions for deploying projects made with this template to a brand new cloud server running Ubuntu 16.

+[View a demo](https://twitter-clone-react.exploitip.com) of a simple Twitter-alike made with this skeleton, and [view the source](https://github.com/tomgrek/twitter-clone-react).

 # What's in it?

 * Runs on (requires) Node JS